enzo-project/enzo-dev/doc/manual/source/reference/FluxObjects.rst

           }
         } // end loop over grids (create Subgrid list)

-Note that in older versions of enzo are missing the processor check, so fluxes objects are allocated for each grid and subgrid on each processor, causing a bit of waste.
+Note that in older versions of Enzo are missing the processor check, so fluxes objects are allocated for each grid and subgrid on each processor, causing a bit of waste.
 This has been fixed since Enzo 1.5.